abhinavk1492/udacity-c2-image-filter/README.md

 Github Link: https://github.com/abhinavk1492/udacity-c2-image-filter

+Endpoint URL: udacity-c2-image-filter-dev.us-east-1.elasticbeanstalk.com

+Instructions:

+1. Whenever you are testing the endpoint, do a POST operation from postman.
+Then it works properly.
+USe Postman for that, not a browser.
+A browser by default does a GET operation.

+2. The deployment screenshot submitted is from my AWS account only, please refer the username on top right corner.

 Udagram is a simple cloud application developed along side the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts: